 The C&C 36 sailboat’s machinery and electrical systems are laid out so you can actually work on them, unlike other boats I come across.
 The ship’s mast has a well-rounded leading edge and is completely supported by Navtec rod rigging.

 The interior consists of separately molded modules for the forecastle, head, saloon and galley/navigation/quarter berth.
 A separately molded headliner has plenty of removable inserts for access to wiring and deck mounted hardware.

-The C&C 36 sailboat has a shallow rounded bottom with low wetted area, a swept back deep fin keel, a moderately swept back rudder and a reverse transom.
+The sailboat has a shallow rounded bottom with the low wetted area, a swept-back deep fin keel, a moderately swept-back rudder, and a reverse transom.
 Equipped with a 30 hp Yanmar diesel engine, this ship easy to sail and extremely maneuverable.

 C&C 36 Sailboat Specifications

 - Length at Waterline: 28 ft

 - Displacement: 12000 lbs.